biolographer/GPTquine/README.md

 # GPTquine

-A LLM powered quine: Program that makes a request to ChatGPT to generate it's own source code and print it.
+A LLM powered quine: Program that makes a request to ChatGPT to generate it's own source code and print it (probably not an actual quine without getting chatgpt to reveal it's source code :-).

 ## Requirements